Why do These Match? Explaining the Behavior of Image Similarity Models: Introduction

-For image pairs where similarity is determined by the presence or absence of an object, a saliency map may be sufficient to understand model behavior.
-However, when we consider the image pair in Figure~\ref{fig:motivational_example}b, highlighting the necklace as the region that contributes most to the similarity score is reasonable, but uninformative given that there are no other objects in the image.
-Instead, what is important is the fact that it shares a similar color with the ring.
-Whether these image properties or saliency maps are a better fit as an explanation is not determined by the image domain (\ie attributes for e-commerce imagery vs. saliency for natural imagery), but instead by the images themselves.
-For example, an image can be matched as formal-wear with an explanation pointing to a shirt's collar, while two images of animals can match because both have stripes.
+Another limitation of existing work is that saliency alone may be insufficient as an explanation of (dis)similarity.
+When similarity is determined by the presence or absence of an object, a saliency map may be enough to understand model behavior.
+However, for the image pair in Figure~\ref{fig:motivational_example}b, highlighting the necklace as the region that contributes most to the similarity score is reasonable, but uninformative given that there are no other objects in the image.
+Instead, what is important is that the necklace shares a similar color with the ring.
+Whether these attributes or salient parts are a better fit can vary depending on the image pairs and the domain they come from.
+For example, an image can be matched as formal-wear because of a shirt's collar (salient part), while two images of animals can match because both have stripes (attribute).

 Guided by this intuition, we introduce \emph{Salient Attributes for Network Explanation (SANE)}.
-Our approach generates a saliency map to explain a model's similarity score, paired with an attribute explanation which identifies important image properties.
-SANE is a ``black box'' method, meaning it can explain any network architecture and only needs to measure changes to a similarity score when provided with different inputs.
+Our approach generates a saliency map to explain a model's similarity score, paired with an attribute explanation that identifies important image properties.
+SANE is a ``black box'' method, meaning it can explain any network architecture and only needs to measure changes to a similarity score with different inputs.
 Unlike a standard classifier, which simply predicts the most likely attributes for a given image, our explanation method predicts which attributes are important for the similarity score predicted by a model.
-Predictions are made for each image in a pair, and allowed to be non-symmetric, \emph{e.g.}, the explanation for why the ring in Figure~\ref{fig:motivational_example}b matches the necklace may be that it contains ``black”, even though the explanation for why the necklace matches the ring could be that it is ``golden.''
+Predictions are made for each image in a pair, and allowed to be non-symmetric: \eg, the explanation for why the ring in Figure~\ref{fig:motivational_example}b matches the necklace may be that it contains ``black'', even though the explanation for why the necklace matches the ring could be that it is ``golden.''
 A different similarity model may also result in different attributes being deemed important for the same pair of images.